groeneman/gilded-rose/README.md

 # Setup

-*Assumes Ruby 2.6.2 and bundler is installed on your machine*
+*Assumes Ruby 2.6.2 and bundler are installed on your machine*

 1. Clone the repo from GitHub
 2. `cd gilded-rose`